Elijah2424/alx-low_level_programming/README.md

-A script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+A C program that prints exactly